Best time to visit Gdansk

 Gdansk is situated by the Baltic Sea which makes the climate a bit milder.
 During winter it can be above zero and during summer it’s colder than in the south of Poland.
 Also, windy days are quite common.

-Let’s check when to visit Gdansk to take advantages of the weather.
+Let’s check when to visit Gdansk to take advantage of the weather.

 When to visit Gdansk? – Spring

-If we consider meteorological seasons, spring lasts 3 months: March, April and May.
+If we consider meteorological seasons, spring lasts 3 months: March, April, and May.
 In March temperatures can be below zero, days are still short and there’s not so much sun.
-Weather in April is unstable and can alternate between sun and snow.
-Polish proverb says: “April the weaver – interweaves a little bit of winter with a little bit of summer.”.
+The weather in Gdansk in April is unstable and can alternate between sun and snow.
+As the Polish proverb says: “April the weaver – interweaves a little bit of winter with a little bit of summer.”.
 In May plants and trees start to green and the day becomes longer.
 Days are warmer and warmer, and sometimes very sunny.
 Although spring is not the best time to visit Gdansk, especially March and April, late May is the month when the tourist season starts.

 Best time to visit Gdansk – Summer

-September is a good choice – it’s no longer crowded and the weather is quite good for sightseeing.
+Gdansk in September is a good choice – it’s no longer crowded and the weather is quite good for sightseeing.
 You can feel that autumn is coming but it’s not so cold yet.
-It’s the last chance to visit Gdansk because October is when the real autumn starts.
-There’s always a period with beautiful, colourful forests before the trees shed their leaves but generally it’s raining a lot and everything looks grey and sad.
+It’s the last chance to visit Gdansk in quite good weather because Gdansk in October gets dark and dull.
+It’s when the real autumn in Gdansk starts.
+There’s always a period with beautiful, colorful forests before the trees shed their leaves but generally, it’s raining a lot and everything looks grey and sad.
 In November days are very short – at 4 pm it’s already dark.
-Definitely avoid visiting Gdansk in this period.
-However, if you come during autumn and it will be raining check our recommendation of activities during the bad weather: Gdansk on a rainy day.
+Definitely avoid visiting Gdansk in this period, as the weather in Gdansk is horrible and unpredictable then.
+However, if you come during autumn and it will be raining, check our recommendation for activities during the bad weather: Gdansk on a rainy day.

 When to come to Gdansk? – Winter

-In winter temperatures can be below zero with a lot of snow, but it’s not a rule.
-Lately, we don’t have snow in December, but it tends to snow in January and February.
+In winter temperatures drop below zero with a lot of snow, but it’s not a rule.
+And does it snow in Gdansk on Christmas?
+Well, lately, we don’t have snow in December, but it tends to snow in January and February.
 If there’s a real winter, Gdansk looks beautiful but it’s cold.
 It’s difficult to stay outside, so it’s better to visit museums and restaurants.
-The sports fan may try skiing and ice-skating- check winter in Gdansk.
+Sports fans may try skiing and ice-skating- check our article on winter in Gdansk.

 Of course, you can never be sure about the weather in Gdansk.
 Especially lately, the weather is less and less predictable.
 For example, April and May 2018 it was extremely hot (about 25°C) while in southern Europe it was about 20°C. In May 2017 the snow fell down and temperatures were below zero.
 So be prepared for everything, bring appropriate clothes and a positive attitude 🙂